 Rotator cuff injuries can happen as a result of falls and other accidents, but they are also a common occupational injury.
 For example, attempts to cushion a fall and jobs that involve heavy lifting, repetitive raising of the arm to perform overhead work, or pulling frequently lead to injuries to the rotator cuff.
 Sometimes these injuries are suffered due to the negligence of others, or by failing to protect the employee from harm to a reasonable degree, which is where a personal injury claim may be an option.

 A torn rotator cuff can be a relatively mild injury or it can be very serious and permanent.
 Tears to the rotator cuff sometimes require corrective surgery, MRIs, physical therapy, and other expensive medical treatments and procedures, which can add up quickly especially if you’re limited to collecting workers’ compensation or disability instead of a normal paycheck.

 Symptoms of a rotator cuff injury could include:

 - Pain near the top of the shoulder

 - Difficulty lifting or reaching

-Call Altman & Altman LLP toll free at 617.492.3000 or 800.481.6199 or contact us online.
-We are available to speak you 24 hours a day and 7 days a week.
-Since we our fee is a contingent one, you will not have to pay us anything at all unless and until we recover the compensation that you deserve.
+Call Altman & Altman LLP at 617-492-3000 or 800-481-6199 or contact us online via our free and easy to use online chat.
+We are available to speak 24/7, and since our fee is a contingent one, you will not have to pay us anything at all unless we recover the compensation that you deserve.
 We look forward to hearing from you.